-VSAM Vs Non-VSAM (for Experienced)
+VSAM vs Non-VSAM

 The differences are written by considering VSAM and Non-VSAM file are as below -